World Cup 2022 table: Group stage standings and England’s route to the final

 Semi-finals

+If England reach the semi-finals, they could meet either Spain or Portugal.
 The semi-finals will take place on Tuesday, December 13 and Wednesday, December 14.
+England would be playing on the latter date.

 Final